curiumofficial/curium/doc/init.md

 All three configurations assume several paths that might need to be adjusted.

 Binary:              /usr/bin/curiumnd
-Configuration file:  /etc/curium/curium.conf
+Configuration file:  /etc/curiumn/curiumn.conf
 Data directory:      /var/lib/curiumnd
 PID file:            /var/run/curiumnd/curiumnd.pid (OpenRC and Upstart)
                      /var/lib/curiumnd/curiumnd.pid (systemd)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the curium user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the curium user and group.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the curiumn user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the curiumn user and group.
 Access to curiumn-cli and other curiumnd rpc clients can then be controlled by group membership.

 4. Installing Service Configuration